 - If the object doesn’t have an identifiable nose then please centre the object on the origin (0, 0) and rotate it so it is aligned with North, i.e. it’s not at an angle.
 This includes buildings.

-- Please make use of the lighting model which was introduced in X-Plane® 10, so do not include baked-in ground shadows and spill lighting effects.
+- Please make use of the lighting model which was introduced in X-Plane® 10, so do not include baked-in ground shadows and spill lighting effects in textures.
 You can still include illuminated internal elements, for example windows, but where it is possible to use a proper X-Plane® light source, please do so.

 - Please spend some time optimising your object model and textures.
 Remember that everyone worldwide who uses OpenSceneryX will have to download your object, so the smaller and more efficient you can make it the better!

 How To Submit

 Option 1 (Easy Option)

 Firstly, you can just zip up a whole pile of objects, submit it and let us sort it all out.
 Bear in mind that this takes us time and you may not see your objects appear in the library for a while.
 We often have a queue of contributions and the ‘bung it in a folder’ method means your contribution will be at the bottom of the list.

 Note that even if you do this YOU MUST STILL LET US KNOW ABOUT THE COPYRIGHT ON ALL OBJECTS AND TEXTURES YOU SUBMIT.

 Option 2 (Helpful Option)